 Mowing the lawn at your cottage and raking up all of those colorful leaves will save you some time when you are ready for cabin life again the next year.

 Mowing the lawn one last time is just the start of your outdoor chores.
 Once this is done, it’s time to clean the lawnmower and winterizing the rest of your gas-powered yard equipment, according to Cabin Life.

 Next, Cabin Life recommends raking and removing the leaves around the cabin.
 The recommendation is to remove the leaves that are within 30-feet of your cabin.

 Don’t get comfy, your outdoor work doesn’t stop here.

 Just like at your home, clogged gutters can leave you with a mess.

-The key point with your cabin is that you won’t be there to catch it before it does extensive damage.
-The water can build up causing damage to your roof.
+The key point is that you won’t be there to catch it before it does extensive damage.
+Water can build up in the gutters causing damage to your roof.
 The same thing can happen when the snowmelt has no place to go.